AdobeDocs/experience-manager-learn.en/help/headless-tutorial/graphql/how-to/rich-text.md

 ]
 ```

-The easiest way to render the Multi line `json` response is to process each object or node in the response and then process any children of the current node.
+The easiest way to render the multi-line `json` response is to process each object, or node, in the response and then process any children of the current node.
 A recursive function can be used to traverse the JSON tree.

 Below is sample code that illustrates a recursive traversal approach.
 The samples are JavaScript based and use React's [JSX](https://reactjs.org/docs/introducing-jsx.html), however the programming concepts can be applied to any language.